gctm808/AtomicBoilerplate/README.md

-Atomic Design works great within the mustache architecture.
-But it also fits perfectly in the form of individualized React Components.
+Atomic Design fits perfectly in the form of individualized React Components.
 This is still a work in progress, but I hopefully plan to get this working so I can streamline UI creation and customize every component, big or small!

+How to use:
+Clone or Download

+Npm install